sorcerykid/auth_rx/README.txt

   - removed daylight saving time from preset variables
   - updated comparison algorithm in ruleset parser
   - passed preset variables array to filter functions

+Version 2.9b (26-Jul-2018)
+  - implemented address datatype for rulesets
+  - added more helper functions for use by rulesets
+  - fixed missing syntax checks in ruleset parser
+  - developed and integrated AuthWatchdog class
+  - added meta-variables for stateful login filtering

 Installation
 ----------------------